alexsyeo/text-aura/_pages/privacy.md

 Depending on your location, you may have the following rights regarding your personal data:

-### Access

-You can request a copy of the personal data we hold about you.

 ### Correction

 You can request that we correct any inaccuracies in your personal data.